gradosevic/ag-custom-admin/readme.txt

 4. Add custom background and text colors in admin and login pages.

 == Changelog ==

+= 1.2.3 =
+* Added Colorizer options for changing widgets colours.
+* Added option for changing logo image in admin bar with custom image.
+* Fixed bug on add new post page: After clicking on buttons Add new image, Add new media pop-up window is blank.
+* Added info bar for displaying news and information about plugin.
+* Fixed few issues.

 = 1.2.2 =
 * Added Colorizer for changing colors in admin and login panel